 The Committee has a rolling and flexible programme of work for its main areas of activity which is proactively reviewed and amended throughout the year to reflect changes in policies, priorities and risks.
-The Committee met five times in 2017/18.
+The Committee met three times in 2019/20, with the March 2020 meeting being postponed due to Covid-19.
 The Committee considered items which are presented annually, such as audit results, the statement of accounts, the annual governance statement, and audit plans; as well as a number of other items including treasury management as this falls under the committee's remit.